 In order to ensure the NuCypher network is able to perform all the re-encryption work demanded by users, nodes must be highly available and allow for people to create long-lived data access policies.
 NuCypher’s staking economics were established to incentivize node operators not only to participate in the network but remain part of the network.

 Nodes are incentivized to continually provide re-encryption services by receiving fees from users (paid in ETH) and participation rewards (paid in NU tokens).
-Node operators must stake NU tokens to their node and will receive rewards that are earned in proportion to their stake.
-When the mainnet initially launches, incentives will mostly come in the form of rewards rather than fees.
-Eventually, when the network gains users, fees will become a large portion of the financial incentive to run a node.
+Node operators must stake NU tokens to their node and will receive rewards which are earned in proportion to their stake.
+When the mainnet launches, incentives will mostly come in the form of rewards rather than fees.
+Eventually, when the network gains users, fees will become a large part of the financial incentive to run a node.
 In addition, NuCyper is currently working on a system to allow holders of NU tokens to delegate their funds to other people's nodes in order to earn rewards.

 All node operators must lock NU tokens to their node in order to participate in the network.
 To incentivize the acceptance of longer-term access policies, if node operators lock their funds for at least a year, they will receive maximum compensation.
 Node operators who lock their tokens for a shorter period will receive a lower amount of rewards and will not be eligible to re-encrypt policies that extend beyond the length of the lock-up period.